salesforce-misc/Vador/README.md

 When shopping for Bean validation frameworks, we stumbled-upon these well-known ones:

 - [Java Bean validation](https://www.baeldung.com/javax-validation): This is only suitable for simple data validations like `@NotNull, @Min, @Max`.
 - [Spring Bean validation](https://reflectoring.io/bean-validation-with-spring-boot/): It comes with a lot of *Spring-baggage* and works with Spring REST.
 But we predominantly use Connect framework on core.

-These frameworks don't solve the requirements of our APIs.
+## Problem with `@Annotation` based validators

+Annotations are reflection based and they create a lot of *runtime magic*.
+They are not bad in-general, but using them for validations has these cons:

+- It's difficult to debug as you wouldn't know which `AnnotationProcessor` handles which `@Annotation` unless the Javadoc writer of that Annotation is gracious to provide those details.
+- You can't use a simple *⌘+Click* to know what's going on underneath anymore.
+- Annotations offer limited type-safety.
+It’s not possible to specify contextual requirements.
+Any annotation can go any type.
+- Use of Reflections for Annotations also incur a runtime cost.
+- Annotations are not testable.

 Let's understand what kind of validations can services that belong to the same domain have.

 ## Service validations that belong to a Domain